 How to File H-4 EAD Renewal Without an Attorney After Auto-Extensions Ended

 You can absolutely file your H-4 EAD renewal without an immigration attorney.
 The form (I-765) is seven pages.
 The eligibility category is (c)(26).
 USCIS explicitly designed the process for self-filing applicants.
-But in 2026, after the elimination of automatic extensions, "can you file it yourself" is the wrong question.
-The right question is: can you build the filing strategy yourself — the timing, the premium processing math, the employer preparation, and the fallback options if processing takes longer than your card's remaining validity?
+But in 2026, with no automatic extension for renewals filed on or after October 30, 2025, "can you file it yourself" is the wrong question.
+The right question is: can you build the filing strategy yourself — the timing, the I-129 premium-processing decision, the employer preparation, and the fallback options if processing takes longer than your card's remaining validity?

 For most H-4 spouses with straightforward cases, the answer is yes — provided you have a structured system rather than a patchwork of Reddit threads and outdated blog posts.